 Cybersecurity Operating personnel must have a thorough understanding of general cybersecurity principles and advanced technologies as used in the UR robot.
 Physical security measures must be implemented to allow only authorized personnel physical access to the robot.
 There must be adequate control of all access points.
 For example: locks on doors, badge systems, physical access control in general.
 WARNING Connecting the robot to a network that is not properly secured, can introduce security and safety risks.
 Only connect your robot to a trusted and properly secured network.
-Network Only trusted devices are to be connected to the local network. configuration There must be no inbound connections from adjacent networks to the robot. requirements Outgoing connections from the robot are to be restricted to allow the smallest relevant set of specific ports, protocols and addresses.
-Only URCaps and magic scripts from trusted partners can be used, and only after verifying their authenticity and integrity Robot setup Change the default password to a new, strong password. security Disable the "Magic Files" when not actively used (PolyScope 5). requirements Disable SSH access when not needed.
+Network configuration requirements Only trusted devices are to be connected to the local network.
+There must be no inbound connections from adjacent networks to the robot.
+Outgoing connections from the robot are to be restricted to allow the smallest relevant set of specific ports, protocols and addresses.
+Only LIPC and and magin scripts from trusted partners can be used, and only after Only URCaps and magic scripts from trusted partners can be used, and only after verifying their authenticity and integrity Robot setup Change the default password to a new, strong password. security Disable the "Magic Files" when not actively used (PolyScope 5). requirements Disable SSH access when not needed.
 Prefer key-based authentication over password-based authentication Set the robot firewall to the most restrictive usable settings and disable all unused interfaces and services, close ports and restrict IP addresses